espressif/esp-hosted/docs/c_api.md

 ### 2.1 `int wifi_get_mac (int mode, char *mac)`

-This is used to get the MAC address of station or softap interface of ESP32
+This is used to get the MAC address of station or softAP interface of ESP32

 #### Parameters

 - `mode` :
-        -`WIFI_MODE_STA` : station
+  - `WIFI_MODE_STA` : station
-        -`WIFI_MODE_AP` : softap
+  - `WIFI_MODE_AP` : softAP
 - `mac` :
-String in form of "XX:XX:XX:XX:XX:XX" in success case It should be large enough to store string in form "XX:XX:XX:XX:XX:XX"
+String in form of "XX:XX:XX:XX:XX:XX" in success case.
+It should be large enough to store string in form "XX:XX:XX:XX:XX:XX"

 #### Return